 His essays and articles have appeared in Outdoor America, Aeon, High Country News, Utne Reader, Northern Woodlands, and many other places.
 The Mindful Carnivore is his first book.

-Tovar serves on the board of Orion-The Hunter’s Institute and was a founding board member of the New England Chapter of Backcountry Hunters & Anglers.
-He was honored to be an Aldo and Estella Leopold Resident for 2015.
+Tovar was a founding board member of the New England Chapter of Backcountry Hunters & Anglers and was honored to be an Aldo and Estella Leopold Resident for 2015.

 He lives in Vermont with his wife Catherine and an eclectic mix of cookbooks.